RAvdek/legendrian_links/README.md

 # Legendrian links

 An interactive application for analyzing Legendrian links.
+This project is currently under active development and has not been publicly announced.

 Much of this recreates [Sivek's lch.sage](https://www.ma.imperial.ac.uk/~ssivek/code/lch.sage) so that it will be applicable to generalizations of the LCH algebra and be able to handle heavy computations.
 We also want to make analysis of knots accessible through a web application (with minimal dependencies) for easy visual inspection of link diagrams.